MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK.pt-br/Instructions/Labs/lab-01-create-music-suggestion-agent.md

 1. Navegue até o arquivo **Program.cs**.

-1. Adicione o seguinte código em **Importar plug-ins para o kernel**:
+1. Adicione o seguinte código no comentário **Import plugins to the kernel**:

     ```c#
     // Import plugins to the kernel